allaeia/CAMASH_jeu/README.md

 Abstract
 -------
 Game for children to learn the alphabet.
-Originally created and designed for children with intellectual disabilities during one of our courses.
+Originally created and designed for children with intellectual disabilities during one of our courses in Polytech' Nice Sophia Antipolis.

 How to play
 -----------